 Limit the Noise

 We live in a world that we are bombarded with news, advertisements, and commentary everywhere we turn- especially online.
 We must understand our homes and hearts are sacred places and most of us too easily let in unwelcomed alerts and updates that add to our anxiety or worry.
 Yes, be informed and then turn it off.
 We must be willing to look at our patterns of social media and news usage and stop or limit it.
 I promise you will begin to feel a little lighter.
+Drug use and abuse has become a serious threat and the drug rehab places have helped people overcome them.

 Acknowledge your Feelings and Connect with Your Friends